 Plant sweet potato slips late in spring after the danger of frost has passed, and harvest in the early fall.

-This crop likes it sunny and hot.
-Watering is only essential for keeping the soil from being bone-dry.
-In other words, sweet potatoes don’t require a lot of watering, making it a wonderful crop for the water-wise garden.
+This crop likes it sunny and hot, so watering is only essential for keeping the soil from being bone-dry.
+In other words, this crop is great for a water-wise garden.

 They’re generally pest-free, too.